OCA/social/mail_outbound_static/README.rst

 * Add a domain whitelist field in the mail server model.
 This one represent an allowed Domains list separated by commas.
-If there is not given SMTP server it will let us to search the proper mail server to be used to sent themessages where the message 'From' email domain match with the domain whitelist.
-If there is not mail sever that match then will use the default mail server to sent the message.
+If there is not given SMTP server it will let us to search the proper mail server to be used to send the messages where the message 'From' email domain match with the domain whitelist.
+If there is not mail server that matches then will use the default mail server to send the message.

 * Add a Email From field that will let us to email from a specific address taking into account this conditions:

-  1) If the sender domain match with the domain whitelist then the original message's 'From' will remain as it is and will not be changed because the mail server is able to sent in the name of the sender domain.
+  1) If the sender domain match with the domain whitelist then the original message's 'From' will remain as it is and will not be changed because the mail server is able to send in the name of the sender domain.

   2) If the original message's 'From' does not match with the domain whitelist then the email From is replaced with the Email From field value.